piyushd23/DynamoAI/README.md

 After unzipping the Backend.zip file :
 open the backend folder
+(check for the backend file path properly)
--   run the homepage.py file
+-   run the homepage.py file (use the proper path and open the dedicated integrated terminal)
 -   to run homepage.py use : streamlit run homepage.py

 After unzipping the Website.zip file :